goharbor/harbor/tests/testcases/Group5-OVA-install-config/5-09-OVA-change-network-config.md

 # Expected Outcome:
-* In Step12,network status should changed from dhcp to static ip.
+* In Step12,network status should change from dhcp to static ip.
-* In Step21,network status should changed from static ip to dhcp.
+* In Step21,network status should change from static ip to dhcp.

 # Possible Problems:
 None